Chhanthor/DSA/README.md

 # DSA
-The repository hosts Java programs for Data structures and alogorithms.
+The repository hosts Java programs for Data structures and algorithms.